 - Tops other semi-automatic espresso machines in reliability

 - Cup warming rack

 - Accessories included: coffee scoop, cleaning tool, single and dual wall filter baskets, cleaning disc and tablets, water filter with holder, and stainless steel jug

 4. Nespresso Inissia Original Espresso Machine with Aeroccino Milk Frother Bundle by Breville, Titan

 With the purchase of your Nespresso Inissia Original Espresso Machine, you’ll be gifted a lovely selection of different-flavored Nespresso capsules.
 To top it off (literally), you can use the high-quality Aeroccino 3 milk frother to make latte art with steamed milk on your hot or cold brew.
-But if you prefer brewing with freshly-ground coffee beans, this Nespresso home espresso machine is not most relevant for your coffee needs.
+But if you prefer brewing with freshly-ground coffee beans, this Nespresso espresso coffee maker probably isn’t the best choice.

 - Fully automatic brewing

 - Smart energy-saving mode